 - Make sure you’re getting a fair quote by comparing your quote to our pricing table above.

-- Finally, always have your jeweler perform a visual inspection of your white sapphire before setting it in the ring.
+- Finally, always have your jeweler perform a visual inspection of your sapphire before setting it in the ring.

 If you’re considering Do Amore for your white sapphire engagement ring, then contact us and we can assist you in finding a beautiful sapphire that’s within your budget!
 I really love helping with sapphire engagement rings, so feel free to ask for my help personally (my name is Krish).
 CONTACT ME NOW>